-Barker began the transition to full coeducation with the introduction of girls into Pre-Kindergarten and Kindergarten in 2018.
-Girls will join the Junior School in Year 3 in 2019 and from Year 7 in 2020.
+Barker began the transition to full coeducation with the introduction of girls into Pre-Kindergarten and Kindergarten in 2018 and from Year 3 in 2019.
+In 2020, girls will commence in Year 7.

 Why has Barker decided to transition to a fully coeducational school?

 Most Independent schools, including Barker, were established well over 100 years ago, and in a very different world and with very different attitudes towards the roles of men and women.
 Given the changing world we live in and the stereotypes that can develop in single sex environments, we are of the view that coeducation and a more inclusive and diverse community, can go some way to addressing the challenges facing the Australian community.

 Will my child benefit most from coeducational or single sex schooling?

 We are not convinced that it is appropriate to expect our children to develop a real understanding of gender equity when from an early age they are separated and told they are different and cannot learn effectively together.
 Classroom teachers know that there is no ‘boy’ or ‘girl’ way of learning - all students learn in different ways and we should acknowledge that.
 Life outside school is for both genders and that parents should have choice.
 Some will choose coeducation and some will choose single sex.
 It’s a personal decision and should be based on the needs of the child.
 Parents know their child best.
 We all want our children to be happy, and a great school experience plays a significant role in that happiness.